 16 Mar HEC Montréal CSR Challenge: Online case-cracking for MBA students

-Ten students of MaastrichtMBA and EuroMBA Online participated in the HEC Montréal CSR Challenge on March 5 and 6.
+Ten students of the MaastrichtMBA programme participated in the HEC Montréal CSR Challenge on March 5 and 6.
 Although a bit disappointed that they didn’t bring home a price, the event was considered a big success.
 “It was fun and interesting.
 We learned a lot.
 And it’s a great opportunity to work with people from all over the world on topics that matter.”

 The HEC Montréal CSR Challenge is an annual bilingual Case Competition for MBA students, hosted by HEC Montréal and Association des Étudiants MBA (AEMBA).
 It is a two-day case-cracking event that focuses on the problems and challenges of environmental sustainability and corporate social responsibility.
 For the first time in the twelve-year history of the Challenge, ten students of Maastricht participated in two teams: The Sustainable Troopers and Circle5.
 In total thirty teams of twenty-three business schools from all over the world joined the competition.

 All teams had to prepare one (local) case beforehand and present it on the first morning of the Challenge.
 The teams were then mixed to work on the second case, about Exxon Mobil.
 Based on the scores on both cases the eight best performing teams were selected to participate in a third case.
 The other twenty-two teams took part in a workshop.
 Although the Maastricht teams didn’t end up in the top 8, the participants were excited about their participation in this competition.